 Occasionally, allegations may be made against children by other children in the school, which are of a safeguarding nature.
-Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse, teenage relationship abuse and sexual exploitation, bullying, cyber bullying and sexting, sexual violence or sexual harassment.
+Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse, teenage relationship abuse and sexual exploitation, bullying, cyber bullying, the taking and sharing of nude and semi-nude images, sexual violence or sexual harassment.
 It should be considered as a safeguarding allegation against a child if some of the following features are present.

-The allegation:-
+The allegation: -